 Configuring offline mapping options

 SurveyCTO Collect has configuration options for offline mapping – but they're hidden by default.
-To un-hide them, go to the Collect main menu, press the device's option button, and select Admin Settings; from there, scroll down to the "User Can Access Change Settings Items" section, continue scrolling to the "Advanced mapping options" item, and place a checkmark in the box labeled "Uncheck to hide from General Settings".
+To un-hide them, go to the Collect main menu, open the three-dot menu, and select Admin Settings; from there, scroll down to the "User Can Access Change Settings Items" section, continue scrolling to the "Advanced mapping options" item, and place a checkmark in the box labeled "Uncheck to hide from General Settings".
 Then if you go back to the main Collect menu, click the menu button, and choose General Settings, you will be able to scroll down to find the "Advanced mapping options" section.
 That's where you configure the device's offline mapping options, including:

 - Mapping engine - for choosing between Google Maps and OpenStreetMaps presentations.
 Google Maps is the default selection, and we recommend that you keep this setting unchanged unless you have a compelling reason to use OpenStreetMaps or one of their specific map styles.